blakestone95/AshkeepersRestWebsite/README.md

 8. Keep going using default settings until the finish.
 9. Installation should now be finished.
-10. Open up a MySQL Command Line Client, type in the root password, and enter in the following command `CREATE DATABASE 73rdlegionwebsite;`
+10. Open up a MySQL Command Line Client, type in the root password, and enter in the following command `CREATE DATABASE ashkeepersrestwebsite;`

 ### Setup Laravel
-1. In a terminal (CMD, Powershell, or a Unix terminal), navigate to the Legion.BackEnd directory
+1. In a terminal (CMD, Powershell, or a Unix terminal), navigate to the Ash.BackEnd directory
     - Note: Opening a VS Code window to this folder will start a Powershell terminal there too (default terminal is powershell, this is configurable)
 2. Copy `.env.example` file to `.env`
     - This is local and will not be committed to the repo